dvirarielsh/allproject/README.md

 This Tkinter application lets you manage multiple Python project folders.
 After adding a project the files in that folder are shown automatically.
 You can:

+- Import an existing `.py` file into a project.
 This simple Tkinter application lets you manage multiple Python project folders.
 You can:

 - Add or remove project directories.